MORGAN COUNTY GUN CLUB BYLAWS

 Second Vice President: Perform such duties as required by the Club and assist all officers

 Secretary-Treasurer: Keep a record of proceedings of all Club functions.
 Keep a membership roster posted and up to date.
 Collect dues.
 Work with Discipline Directors to establish viable public relations network in the community.
-Keep a account of all funds received and dispersed.
+Keep an account of all funds received and dispersed.
 Make a financial report to the members at all regular meetings.
-Provide a yearly Financial Statement at the regular February meeting.
+Provide a yearly Financial Statement at the regular January meeting.

 Sergeant At Arms: Maintain order at all meetings.